CarlosArleo/Living-Systems/CONTEXT.md

 High-level principles are translated into concrete, non-negotiable technical rules here.

 *   **Directive: Enforce Wholeness:** All new API endpoints and Server Components that return data for display **MUST** aggregate data from at least two different Firestore collections representing different Capitals.
 Code that queries only a single Capital is not permitted without explicit override.
+Furthermore, the creation of a new 'place' entity MUST be handled by a dedicated backend flow that uses a Firestore transaction to create the main place document AND initial documents in at least two 'capitals' subcollections simultaneously.
+This directive cannot be enforced by security rules alone.
 *   **Directive: Mandate Potential-Based Framing:** All AI-generated text summaries (e.g., in a "Story of Place" flow) **MUST** conclude with a section titled "Latent Potential" that identifies opportunities and underutilized assets based on the input data.
 Summaries that only describe problems or deficits are incomplete.
 *   **Directive: Engineer for Collaboration:** Any new feature that displays community-facing data (e.g., a "Story of Place" narrative) **MUST** be accompanied by a corresponding commenting/feedback feature, including the necessary UI components and Firestore subcollection for storing feedback.
 Stand-alone, non-interactive displays are not permitted.